Yusufhaji/assignment2/assignment2.md

 ### Question 3:  Estimate the convergence equation in cross-section (i.e. follow the method of Mankiw/Romer/Weil 1992).
 Give interpretation: is there convergence, is there support for the Solow model?

-Before we proceed to the estimation of the regression analysis, it is informative to present the bivariate relationships between the growth of income per capita  and its determinants.
-I present some stylized facts from previous growth convergence literature.
+Before we proceed to the estimation of the regression analysis, it is informative to  present some stylized facts from previous growth convergence literature.
-I begin by first presenting the Solow model in a graphical form.
+I begin by first presenting the Solow model in a graphical form and study how it explains how a country can be trapped when it cannot converge and this is the case in many African countries.
 See the figure below

 ![](http://cruel.org/econthought/essays/growth/neoclass/image/solowtrap4.gif)